astral-data/php-serialize/docs/en/getting-started.md

         public readonly string $name,
         public readonly int $age
     ) {
-        // 可以在构造函数中添加额外的验证或处理逻辑
-        if (strlen($name) < 2) {
+        // Can add additional validation or processing logic in the constructor if (strlen($name) < 2) {
-            throw new \InvalidArgumentException('名称太短');
+            throw new \InvalidArgumentException('Name is too short');
         }
     }
 }